Engee documentation

 Notebook

-RGB in HSV and thresholding
+RGB in HSV and threshold processing

 This example illustrates how converting RGB to HSV and using this representation helps simplify segmentation processes.